Iterated function system quasiarcs

 As pointed out by Wen \cite{Wen}, Theorem~\ref{thm_counter} implies that Corollary~\ref{bi-Lip equiv} fails for the class of IFS arcs.
 Moreover, it is not difficult to find (non-IFS) quasiarcs for which the statement fails for Hausdorff dimension.

-While Theorem \ref{thm_bi} indicates that the class of IFS quasiarcs is much smaller than the class of all quasiarcs, an important result of Rohde \cite{Rohde} and its generalization by Herron and Meyer \cite{HerronMeyer} indicates that \emph{every} quasiarc can be obtained, up to a bi-Lipschitz mapping, by a snowflake-type construction in which at some stages the added triangle is omitted.
+While Theorem \ref{thm_bi} indicates that the class of IFS quasiarcs is much smaller than the class of all quasiarcs, an important result of Rohde \cite{Rohde} and its generalization by Herron and Meyer \cite{HerronMeyer} indicates that \emph{every} quasiarc can be obtained, up to a bi-Lipschitz mapping, by a snowflake-type construction.

 One may (reasonably) complain that it is difficult to know if the invariant set of an IFS path is an arc.
 However, there are criteria, similar in spirit to those of Theorem \ref{thm_BT_intro}, that guarantee an IFS path in $\R^2$ is \emph{not} an arc.
 The angles $\alpha_1$ and $\alpha_N$ appearing in the statement below are the angles of counterclockwise rotation provided by the orthogonal transformations $A_1$ and $A_N$ of $\R^2$ associated to $S_1$ and $S_N$.